ChainSafe/protocol/includes/contact.md

   tech recruiters.
 - Next, candidates will be invited to a values interview with one of our technical project managers.
-- Then, candidates will be asked to either complete a technical task or attend a live pairing excercise.
+- Then, candidates will be asked to either complete a technical task catered to the role or attend a live pairing excercise.
 - Lastly, candidates will be invited to an interview with the team lead.

 ### Why Join ChainSafe Systems Protocol Engineering